DARKSEC-OPS/python-ethsec/README.md

 - Forests --> Acquisition of another company.
 The joining of trees under the same network
 - Trust relationships (one way and two way).
 Allows uk.thm.local user to access data in a server for acquision (ex MHT.Asia)

+_Windows Command Line_

+**Linux Commands**

+find .:This initiates the search in the current directory (.) and its subdirectories.

+-type f:This restricts the search to regular files only, excluding directories, symbolic links, etc.

+-size 1033c: This specifies that the file size must be exactly 1033 bytes.
+The c suffix indicates bytes.

+! -executable: This negates the -executable condition, meaning it finds files that are not executable.

+-exec file {} +: For each file found that matches the previous criteria, the file command is executed. file determines the type of the file.
+The {} acts as a placeholder for the found filenames, and + ensures that file processes multiple filenames at once for efficiency.

+| grep: used when searching for something specific. a text, a word, anything
+- | grep -w 'text':The output of the file command is piped to grep. grep -w 'text' then filters this output to show only lines containing the whole word "text", which is a common indicator of a human-readable file (e.g., "ASCII text", "UTF-8 Unicode text").
+- | grep millionth: Will search for the word millionth

+find /: The command starts a search from the root directory (/), which ensures the entire file system is scanned.

+-user: This option filters the search to only include files owned by the user

+-group: This option filters the search to only include files owned by the group

+ 2>/dev/null: This redirects any "Permission denied" error messages to /dev/null (a special file that discards all data written to it).
+This keeps the output clean and shows only the file you are looking for.

+du -b: check file size